DougCash/SPA-MEAN-SocialMediaClone/README.md

 Sign-up and Login required to create
 Utilized middleware to handle authorization and authentication
-Images are stored on Node.js server, and then references/link are stored in MongoDB
+Images are stored on Node.js server, and then references/link are stored in MongoDB Used bcrypt to handle encryption of user sensitive information
+JWT to let users remain signed in for an hour through cookies
+Services/Subscriptions to handle communication of data for the components  (observer)

 ## Running Locally
 cd backend